Why React and WordPress

 Build the app

-If you want to deploy to your live site, build your app through the WP admin.
-Don’t use the CRA command line for this!
+If you want to deploy to your live site, build your app from the command line or through the WP admin – if your system fulfills the requirments.

 Install ReactPress on live WordPress site